arcaneframework/arcanefem/modules/poisson/Readme.md

 - `meshes` folder contains meshes that are needed by the solver
 - `inputs` folder contains input parameters for setting up a test case for the Poisson solver

 Let us see how to set up a test cases in 2D.
-The file `inputs/circle.arc` is used here for demonstatation
+The file `inputs/circle.2D.arc` is used here for demonstration

 #### Mesh ####

-The mesh `circle_cut.msh` is provided in the `circle.arc` file
+The mesh `circle_cut.msh` is provided in the `inputs/circle.2D.arc` file

 ```xml
   <meshes>